algorithm-archivists/algorithm-archive/chapters/algorithms/gaussian_elimination/gaussian_elimination.md

 3. You can add any row to a multiple of any other row

 That's it.
-Before continuing, I suggest you try to recreate the Row Echelon matrix we made above.
+Before continuing, I suggest you try to recreate the row echelon matrix we made above.
 That is, do the following:

 $$